 Clustering is the connecting of two or more computers together in such a way that they behave like a single computer.
 Clustering is used for parallel processing, load balancing, and fault tolerance.

-The supported clustering software for Tru64 UNIX is TruCluster.
 See the platform-specific release notes for the specific version of the supported clustering software.